picosh/docs/posts/pgs.md

 /authors/c%C3%A9line /authors/about-c%C3%A9line
 ```

-When no status is provided, we default to `301 Moved Permenantly`.
+When no status is provided, we default to `301 Moved Permanently`.

 ```
 # Redirect with a 301